Bank statement abbreviations

 Unfortunately not.
 As there's no set standard for statement abbreviations, terms are likely to differ slightly across different banks or utility providers.
-For instance, the long-winded 'Clearing House Automated Payment System' term is referred on a Barclays bank statement as CHAPS, while on a NatWest statement it'll be known simply as CHP.
+For instance, the long-winded 'Clearing House Automated Payment System' term is referred on a Barclays bank statement as the acronym CHAPS, while on a NatWest statement it'll be known simply as CHP.

-However, most terms generally follow similar acronyms, so distinguishing between them shouldn't be too difficult.
+However, most terms are generally shortened in similar ways, so distinguishing between them shouldn't be too difficult.

 |APR||Annual Percentage Rate||A rate of interest payable over a year.
 See APR examples|